History of The Musical Stage

 Most homegrown Broadway revues of the 1920s were a continuation of the lavish, underdressed "girlie shows" that thrived in the 1910s -- including Flo Ziegfeld's Follies, George White's Scandals, the Shuberts' Passing Shows and Artists and Models, and Earl Carroll's scandalous Vanities.
 (All these are discussed in a previous chapter.)
 The possibilities of a more intimate revue were not understood until an acclaimed London production made its way to New York in 1923.

-Among those providing the songs for Charlot's revues was Noel Coward, a British newcomer who's talents as an actor, playwright, composer and lyricist would make him the brightest light in the British theatre.
-Along with his work on the Charlot revues, Noel co-starred with Bea Lillie in the Broadway staging of This Year of Grace (1928 - 316 London, 158 NY).
+Among those creating the songs for Charlot's revues was Noel Coward, a British newcomer who's talents as an actor, playwright, composer and lyricist would make him the brightest light in the British theatre.
+Along with his work on the Charlot revues, Noel co-starred with Bea Lillie in the Broadway staging of This Year of Grace (London 1928 - 316 performances/NYC 158 performances).
 Produced by London impresario Charles B. Cochran, it included "A Room With a View," "Dance, Little Lady" and "World Weary."
 It was the first revue with songs and skits exclusively by Coward, who up till then was primarily known as an actor and aspiring playwright.

-The "world weary" Coward surprised everyone with his next musical, the sentimental operetta Bitter Sweet (1929 - 647 London).
+The "world weary" Coward surprised everyone with his next project, the sentimental operetta Bitter Sweet (London 1929 - 647 performances).
 The plot concerned a British heiress who gives up wealth and family to marry a poor Viennese composer.
 After her beloved is killed in a duel, she goes on to operatic fame, and years later encourages a young girl to choose love over everything else.
-"I'll See You Again" and "If Love Were All" became two of Coward's greatest hits.
+The score included "I'll See You Again" and "If Love Were All," which became two of Coward's greatest hits.
 The only British book musical imported to Broadway in the 1920s, its opening coincided with a disastrous stock market crash.
 Despite good reviews, Flo Ziegfeld could not keep it running for more than 159 performances.

 Even more excitement was being generated on Broadway by a platoon of new songwriters, the most dazzling pool of talent ever to appear in the realm of American popular music.